 When Should I get my Child's eyes tested?

-Early detection is the best prevention.
+Early detection is the key to prevention.

 If you found this information helpful, please share it with other parents or teachers who might find it useful.
 And if you'd like to share your child's vision journey, join our Speckles Facebook Community or sign up for our newsletter for more information and offers.
 Feel free to connect with us on Instagram too!